pandeysijan10/Game_NysseMeni/README.md

 8. Simple AI: In single player mode, the murderer makes choices on which buses to get on, which buses to get off and which directions to walk to, depending on the location of the murderer and the hero by trying to move to the opposite direction of the hero.
 9. Buses routes are designed to go even outside the map.
 In that case, if player is inside a bus that goes outside the map, the player to teleported back to the last stop it was in.
 10. Players are notified if they press invalid keys.
 For example, a player can only get into a bus at a stop.
 So, if a player tries to get into a bus outside a stop, notification is provided.

+**Note:**
+The code in the folder Course was completely written by the course personnel.
+These parts are represented by blue and yellow color boxes in the class diagram provided in the User_Manual_and_Documentation file.